Tianqi Lithium in Australia

-The Kwinana plant, based on two individual production trains, will produce 48,000 tonnes of battery grade lithium hydroxide per annum.
+Kwinana Plant will have two individual production trains that will produce 48,000 tonnes of battery grade lithium hydroxide per annum.

 Lithium hydroxide is a lithium compound derived from spodumene, a lithium-bearing mineral.
 Spodumene will be locally sourced from Greenbushes, 250km south-west of Kwinana.
 The lithium hydroxide will be containerised and exported from the Port of Fremantle to customers around the globe.